AndresN17/task-management/README.md

-# Task Management App
+# Task Management API
-This is a simple task management app created with Nest JS.
+This is a simple task management API created with Nest JS.
 More information will be added soon.